yateenkedare/react-oauth2-pkce/README.md

 Adhering to the RFCs recommendations, cryptographically sound, and with __zero__ dependencies!

+## Difference between this FORKed repo and Original repo
+Original repo makes the token endpoint call using `application/x-www-form-urlencoded`.
+This repo makes the same call but with data added to the query params instead.

 ## What is OAuth2 Authorization Code Flow with Proof Key for Code Exchange?

 Short version;